 Like any surgery, blepharoplasty does carry a small risk of infection and scarring.
 Dryness and irritation to the eyes is another potential side effect from this procedure.

 It is not likely that you will have noticeable scars after blepharoplasty.
 This is because incisions are placed in discreet areas.
 Upper blepharoplasty incisions are made in the eyes’ natural crease.
 Incisions for a lower blepharoplasty are made at the lash line, or just inside the lower eyelid.

 Every situation is different.
-Sometimes, dissolvable stitches are used and will not need to be removed unless they fail to dissolve within about a week’s time.
-Upper eyelid surgery may require sutures, which will need to be removed after 5 to 7 days.
-The stitches that are likely in your case will be discussed during your pre-surgery visit.
+Sometimes, dissolvable stitches are used and will not need to be removed unless they fail to dissolve within a period of time.
+Some surgeries may require sutures, which will need to be removed after 7-10 days.

 Most patients are able to be up and walking or enjoying other light activities the day after surgery.
 This is ideal, as movement encourages circulation that aides in healing and reduces the risk of blood clots.
-Generally, patients may return to work (desk job) after three days.
-However, physical exercise, even a physically demanding job, should not be resumed for 2 to 3 weeks.
+Generally, patients may return to work (desk job) the next day.
+However, physical exercise should not be resumed for 2 to 3 weeks.
 NO heavy lifting for several weeks.

 Blepharoplasty is an outpatient procedure.
 You will be monitored for a short time in the surgical suite, and then released to recover at home.
-Expect short-term bruising and mild swelling, as well as some tenderness or soreness around the eyes.
-You may also feel sensitive to light for a short time, and your eyes may be watery.
+Some short-term bruising and mild swelling may occur, as well as some tenderness or soreness around the eyes.
+You may also feel sensitive to light for a short time.